Skip to main content

 4. Take Wrist Camera Snapshot

-When finished, Run the Stack Blocks Objective.
-You should see the robot reset its end effector, move to its home position, clear out any previous depth sensor readings, then take a fresh depth sensor reading using its wrist camera (not the scene camera).
+When finished, Run the Pick One Bottle with AprilTag Objective.
+You should see the robot open its gripper, move to a pose looking down at the table, clear out any previous depth sensor readings, then take a fresh depth sensor reading using its wrist camera (not the scene camera).

 Get Object Pose from AprilTag

-The next step for us in the Stack Blocks Objective is to detect the pose of a block, by using the block's AprilTag to locate it.
+The next step for us in the Pick One Bottle with AprilTag Objective is to detect the pose of a bottle by reading the AprilTag on its cap.

-1. Edit the Stack Blocks Objective that you began above.
+1. Edit the Pick One Bottle with AprilTag Objective that you began above.

-2. Using the blue plus button, add a Sequence node to help us organize our Behavior Tree as it grows.
+2. Add a Sequence node to help us organize our Behavior Tree as it grows.

-Using the blue plus button, add the following three Subtrees/Behaviors to the newly added Sequence, tweaking the parameters to some of the Behaviors as described below:
+Add the following four Subtrees/Behaviors to the newly added Sequence, tweaking the parameters to some of the Behaviors as described below:

 1. Take Wrist Camera Image